Hamad55556/ESP32_Smart_AC_Controller/README.md

 - IR LED 940nm + 2N2222 transistor + resistors — for sending
 - Powered over USB

-The transistor matters — I tried driving the IR LED directly from the GPIO pin first and the AC never responded.
-GPIO pins on the ESP32 can only push about 12mA, the LED needs closer to 100mA to actually reach across the room.

 Wiring diagram is in [`/docs`](docs/).

 ---